Woman & Home

 Woman & Home is a monthly lifestyle magazine published by Future PLC.
-The London-based women’s lifestyle brand produces fashion and beauty features for real women in their 40s and upwards, along with inspirational articles on the home and garden, food pages with recipes and meal plans, travel content and thoroughly researched health features that are relevant to women in the 45+ demographic.
-The magazine also publishes monthly book reviews, author interviews and occasional short stories.
+The London-based women's lifestyle brand produces fashion and beauty features for women in their 40s and older, along with articles on the home and garden, health, food, with recipes and meal plans, and travel content.
+The magazine also publishes monthly book reviews, author interviews, and occasional short stories.

-While the magazine largely speaks to a British audience, it does have readers around the world.
-An edition of woman&home is published in South Africa and an export edition is sold worldwide.
+While the magazine and website are produced largely for a British audience, both have readers around the world.
+An edition of Woman & Home is published in South Africa and an export edition is sold worldwide.

-Woman & Home was acquired from TI Media Limited by the publishing group Future PLC in 2020 and now has writers and offices across the United States in cities including New York and Atlanta.
+Woman & Home was acquired from TI Media Limited by the publishing group Future PLC in 2020 and now has writers and offices across the UK (London and Bath), and in the United States (New York and Atlanta).

 Early history

 The magazine was launched in 1926 by Amalgamated Press.

 Subsidiary publications

 Woman & Home has a subsidiary publication, Feel Good You, a monthly health and wellbeing magazine.